 It's just that in the case of Islam there's an actual proscription from God against that sort of thing.
 One that is pretty cheerfully ignored.

 I had left a life of high school dating to be Muslim, assuming that marriage would be something Muslims did as young as possible to protect them from a world of temptations.
 Not so much, it turns out.
 Not only did Muslim's marry later than most religious folks who cling to high levels of orthodoxy, they actually even tend to marry later than most other Americans (many waiting until after graduate or med school).
-And all these dads wanted to see their daughters hooked up with young men making six figure (minimum) who were from the same country as they were, and in many cases even the same part of the country.
+And all these dads wanted to see their daughters hooked up with young men making six figure (minimum) who were from the same country as they were, and in many cases even the same part of the same country.

 I couldn't deal with all the disparities around me between my thoughts and values, the Muslim community's thoughts and values, and the thoughts and values that seem to be evident within Islam--at least within a dogmatic interpretation.
 And my rationalist and liberal upbringing was battering at the defenses I'd constructed.
 I didn't have the ability to be both, to say "I don't like that part," or to take solace in lax interpretations of Islam.
 Most of the people I met thumped the Quran pretty hard about the stuff their culture cared about already, and shrugged when it came to the parts they were clearly ignoring.
 And I've always been an easy person to guilt (which is a different and also long story).